dotrider/nosponsors/README.md

 ![](store.gif)

-## contact section ##
+## Contact section ##

 Questions or concerns?

-- Contact form from is integrated to the app which sends messages straight to the admin email for queries.
+- Contact form from Cognito is integrated to the app which sends messages straight to the admin email for queries.

 ![](contact.gif)

 ## App structure ##